MoriTanosuke/blog/_posts/2015-04-25-how-to-create-a-simple-minecraft-mod.markdown

 That's it.
 Load the mod into your Minecraft client, create a new world or go into previously unknown terrain in your existing world and you will get the new block.

 I guess while doing more work on my own mod, I will post more articles on Minecraft mod development with Forge.
-Keep coming back for updates. :-)
+Keep coming back for updates. :smile:

 [0]: http://minecraft.net/